a-r-a-d-e-m-m/alx-system-engineering_devops/0x01-shell_permissions/README.md

 4. Write a script that changes the owner of the file hello to the user betty.

 5. Write a script that creates an empty file called hello.

+6. Write a script that adds execute permission to the owner of the file hello.